murielg/murielg.github.io/_posts/2019-11-11-kotlin_extension_functions.md

 }
 ```

-In order to create a extension function so that Context can use this function.
-Create a new file called `Extensions.kt` and add the following:
+In order to create a extension function so that Context can use this toast function, create a new file called `Extensions.kt` and add the following:
 ```kotlin
 fun Context.toast(message: String) {
     Toast.makeText(this, message, Toast.LENGTH_LONG).show()